-• The district will authorize certain students with approved IHPs to selfmonitor and self-administer medication as prescribed by the student's health
+• The district will authorize certain students with approved IHPs to self-monitor and self-administer medication as prescribed by the student's health care provider except

-- priate for a student to self-monitor or self-administer medication. - a signed statement by the parent or legal guardian acknowledging - " that the district will incur no liability as a result of any injury arising from taking or using medications or self-monitoring devices by the student and - that the parent/legal guardian will indemnify and hold harmless the district and its employees and agents against any claims arising out of the self-monitoring or selfadministration of medication by the student. - Receipt of the above documents will authorize a student to possess and administer medications, with the exceptions of controlled substances, while - in the classroom or on school
+- in the case of controlled substances and/or - when there is sufficient evidence that unsupervised self-monitoring or selfmedication would seriously jeopardize the safety of the student or others. - The district will grant permission to self-monitor and self-administer medication on a year-by-year basis. - Documents required: The following documents are required for a student to self-monitor or self-administer medications: - written authorization from the parent/ legal guardian for the student to selfmonitor or self-administer medication. - a written statement from the student's health care provider who prescribed the medication verifying that the student has a medical condition and has been instructed and demonstrates competency in self-monitoring or self-administration of medication or - an approved IHP signed and authorized by - " the student's health care practitioner who prescribed the medication, - " the parent/legal guardian, - " the principal or his/her designee, - " the school nurse, - supervising nurse - " the student as appropriate and - " other school staff members as appropriate for a student to self-monitor or self-administer medication. - a signed statement by the parent or legal guardian acknowledging - " that the district will incur no liability as a result of any injury arising from taking or using medications or self-monitoring devices by the student and - " that the parent/legal guardian will indemnify and hold harmless the district and its employees and agents against any claims arising out of the self-monitoring or selfadministration of medication by the student. - Receipt of the above documents will authorize a student to possess and administer medications, with the exceptions of controlled substances, while - in the classroom or on school in Lancaster County School District EARNING